JamesEllerbee/Cybersecurity-based-Knowledge-Management-System/README.md

 >   * [Usage](#usage)
 >     * [Features](#features)
 >     * [Screenshots](#screenshots)
+## for developers
 >   * [Code](#code)
 >     * [Build](#build)
 >     * [Limitations](#limitations)
 >   * [Resources (Documentation and other links)](#resources-documentation-and-other-links)
 >   * [Contributing / Reporting issues](#contributing--reporting-issues)
+## for all users
 >   * [License](#license)
 >   * [Development Team](#Development-Team)
 >   * [Acknowledgements](#Acknowledgements)

+## Required Knowledge
+* end-user
+     * Familiarity with chosen operating system and its command line interface.
+Preferably a unix based environment such as macOS or linux.
+* developer
+     * Familiarity with chosen operating system and its command line interface.
+Preferably a unix based environment such as macOS or linux.
+     * Experience with Python.
+     * Familiarity with HTML, CSS and JavaScript.
+     * Expereince with web development.
+     * Prior expereince with Django is preferable.

 ## Installation